-A TI-84 graphing calculator is required for this course.
-Pre-Calculus I is a college preparatory course designed to prepare students for college level STEM focused courses.
-Students will extend their knowledge of the complex number system to use complex numbers in polynomial identities and equations.
-Upon completion of this course, students will be able to apply algebraic methods to solutions of practical problems; explore the capabilities for the graphing calculator to better understand algebraic concepts; develop an understanding of functions from graphical, numeric, and symbolic viewpoints; become familiar with polynomial, rational, exponential, and logarithmic functions including modeling real-life problems; and solve systems of linear equations by a variety of methods including matrix methods.
-This class includes projects, research, the use of technology, and may require a summer assignment/project.
+A TI-84 graphing calculator is required for this course as technology will be used extensively.
+Pre-Calculus is a college course designed to prepare students for college level STEM focused courses.
+Students will: extend their knowledge of the complex number system to use complex numbers in polynomial identities and equations; apply algebraic methods to solutions of practical problems, explore the capabilities for the graphing calculator to better understand algebraic concepts; develop an understanding of functions from graphical, numeric, and symbolic viewpoints; become familiar with polynomial, rational, exponential, logarithmic, and trigonometric functions including modeling real-life problems; solve systems of linear equations by a variety of methods including matrices; complete an in-depth study of trigonometry functions including identities and trigonometric graphs along with their related transformations; study vectors and matrix quantities, conic sections, sequences and series, and parametric equations.
+This class may include projects, research, and a summer assignment/project.
+Spring Semester.

-PRE-CALCULUS II - TRIGONOMETRY DUAL ENROLLMENT - Course # G02H91 1 Credit: 11th, 12th
+CALCULUS DUAL ENROLLMENT - Course # G02H51 1 Credit: 12th